-10 Things to Do in Istanbul, Turkey
+10 Things to Do and Places to See in Istanbul, Turkey

 Welcome to one of my favorite cities on the globe!
 Istanbul is a sprawling, ancient metropolis that famously straddles the Bosphorus straight, the East and the West, and Europe and Asia.
 Once you arrive to this pulsating, exotic, exciting city that blends the best of the Middle East, Central Asia, and Europe, odds are your senses will be overwhelmed and your previous made plans will be thrown out the window!
 However, here are ten things you can't miss in the "Queen of Cities".

 What visit to Istanbul wouldn't be complete without an afternoon meandering the iconic Hagia Sophia?
 Originally an Eastern Orthodox cathedral, later converted to an Islamic mosque, and finally a museum, the cavernous interior of this architectural masterpiece is intricately decorated in Byzantine- and Ottoman-era art.
 You don't need to be an art or history buff to spend a few hours being awed by this masterpiece!

 How to get there: Take the metro or light rail to Sultanahmet Station, walk to the middle of the square, and look up!

 The Blue Mosque, also known as the Sultan Ahmed Mosque, rivals the Hagia Sophia in its architectural beauty and status as an icon of Istanbul.
 Indeed, no visit to Istanbul is complete without entering the mosque in between prayer times to walk the carpeted floors in your socks and marvel at the vaulted ceilings and candle-like lighting.